GPS software not working well with built-in receiver

-Some older GPS application software (apps) may not immediately work well with the integrated u-Blox NEO M8 series GNSS receiver in the Mesa 2.
+Some older GPS application software (apps) may not immediately work well with the integrated U-Blox NEO M8 series GNSS receiver in the Mesa 3 or Mesa 2 with Windows.
 Possible causes and solutions are as follows.

 If your app is not able to handle the additional UBX data, it is technically possible to change the receiver to strictly output standard NMEA data only.
 But the process to do this can be difficult.

-For best compatibility with such older GPS apps, we highly recommend using the legacy version 2.30 of both the u-Blox Location Sensor driver and VCP (Virtual COM Port) driver.
+For best compatibility with such older GPS apps, we recommend either rolling back to the legacy version 2.30 of both the U-Blox Location Sensor driver and VCP (Virtual COM Port) driver, or just remove the custom u-Blox drivers altogether to instead use the generic Microsoft VCP (Virtual COM Port, or USB-to-Serial) driver.
 See the following web page for files and instructions.

 These drivers can be viewed in Device Manager under Sensors as well as under Ports (COM & LPT) respectively.
 You may be able to Roll Back each driver.
 If this option is not available, then you may need to locate and use an installer for the older drivers, perhaps uninstalling the newer drivers first.
 If the operating system automatically updates to a newer driver after installing the older driver, you may then need to Roll Back each driver (which should prevent further automatic updates of these drivers).
 You should probably perform a Restart to make sure the older drivers are truly loaded.

-After you have the u-Blox 2.30 drivers installed and loaded, you can then use Geode Connect to "Reset Receiver" to recommended defaults.
+After you have the U-Blox 2.30 or Microsoft drivers installed and loaded, you can then use Geode Connect to "Reset Receiver" to recommended defaults.
 You may additionally or alternatively need to use u-Center to change USB port output from UBX+NMEA to just NMEA only.